stefanofa/awesome/TOPICS.md

 *   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI

 *   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full text search library for Browser and Node.js

-## sass

-*   [fontsource/fontsource](https://github.com/fontsource/fontsource) - Self-host Open Source fonts in neatly bundled NPM packages.

-*   [pahen/madge](https://github.com/pahen/madge) - Create graphs from your CommonJS, AMD or ES6 module dependencies

-*   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
-Easily apply to your own elements, modify or just use for inspiration.
-Available in CSS, Sass, and LESS.

 ## typefaces